openbaton/fm-system/README.md

 # Open Baton Fault Management System
 The Open Baton Fault Management System (`openbaton-fms`) is an external component of the NFVO Open Baton.
 It manages the alarms coming from the VIM and executes actions through the NFVO.

 The `openbaton-fms` is implemented as a [Spring Boot application][spring-boot].
 It runs as an external component and communicate with the NFVO via Open Baton's SDK and RabbitMQ.

+Before starting this component you need to ensure that the [technical requirements](#technical-requirements) are met and proceed with the [installation guide](#how-to-install-open-baton-fm-system).

 # Technical Requirements